nickbrandt/GitLab/doc/user/project/settings/project_access_tokens.md

 | `write_registry`   | Allows write-access (push) to [container registry](../../packages/container_registry/index.md). |
 | `read_repository`  | Allows read-only access (pull) to the repository. |
 | `write_repository` | Allows read-write access (pull, push) to the repository. |

+## Enable or disable project access tokens

+You may enable or disable project access tokens for all projects in a group in **Group > Settings > General > Permissions, LFS, 2FA > Project access tokens enabled**.
+Disabling this setting does not affect existing project access tokens.